Downsizing Home – Everything you need to know

 Why downsize your property?

-Less time to spend on maintenance – trading a larger property for something smaller will inevitable reduce the amount of time you spend on household ‘chores’.
+Spend less time on maintenance – trading a larger property for something smaller will inevitably reduce the amount of time you spend on household ‘chores’.
 In this day and age, most of us lead busy lives and the pressure of keeping on top of a large property can be an extreme burden.
-This burden can be intensified if you have the additional issues of ill health or live alone.
+This burden can be intensified if you have the additional issues of ill health, or you live alone.

 Reduce your monthly outgoings – Selling a house to downsize makes a lot of financial sense.
-This is one of the main factors why downsizing is growing in popularity.
-Trading down will reduce make a big difference to your monthly outgoings.
-Regular expenses like council tax and energy bills will decrease when you move to a smaller property, leaving you with more disposable cash to spend on what you want.
+Trading down will make a big difference to your monthly outgoings.
+Regular expenses like council tax and energy bills will decrease when you move to a smaller property, leaving you with more free cash to spend on what you want.
 Downsizing your home doesn’t mean downsizing your life, in fact, most people find the opposite to be true!

-Release the equity in your house – Property inflation has soared over the past two decades, and those luckily enough to get their foot on the property ladder at the right time,can reap the financial benefits of selling a house to downsize, enabling then to free up any equity tied up in their homes.
+Release the equity in your house – Property inflation has soared over the past two decades.
+Those lucky enough to get their foot on the property ladder at the right time can now reap the financial benefits of downsizing, enabling them to access the money tied up in their homes.

-Knowing when it’s the right time to downsize your homeis a very personal affair.
-For some, the right time could come when the kids have flown the nest while others are driven by financial reasons like downsizing to pay off debt.
+Deciding when it’s the right time to downsize your home is a very personal affair.
+Some may want to downsize once the kids have flown the nest, while for others financial motivation, such as a desire to pay off debt, may dictate the timescale.

-- The children have grown and moved out, leaving you will empty rooms to maintain
+- The children have grown up and moved out, leaving you with empty rooms to maintain

 - You are in financial difficulty and want to reduce your monthly outgoings